 Time and again, through our blog, we have talked about the importance of legal software and the impact it can bring to streamline the practice.
 But, lawyers, being the practitioners of one of the oldest systematic professions of the world, are still stuck to old ways with little reliance on primitive technology such as typewriters, computers, copy and fax machines.
-They are still sceptical about the latest technology and struggle to accept 2021 solutions.
+They are still skeptical about the latest technology and struggle to accept 2021 solutions.
 When I say 2021 solutions, I mean cloud-based legal case management platform, ODR based resolution techniques, AI-based arbitration, and so on.

 These technologies and legal software can help lawyers and law firms complete administrative tasks more effectively and efficiently; allowing them more time to be spent on law practice, conducting research, or dealing with clients- this results in spending more time practicing law and dealing with the clients.
 Thankfully, with this realization, more and more lawyers are adopting legal software as compared to before.

 So, the next question is how do these lawyers adapt to technology and implement new legal software to their practice.
 Well, following these tips might help: